simonplant/misc-prompts/ultimate-synthesis.md

 1. Paste this entire Stage 1 prompt
 2. Add "---" separator
 3. Paste all source documents below
-4. Review the comprehensive analysis
+4. Review the comprehensive analysis organized according to flexible guidelines
-5. Make decisions on conflicts and emphasis
+5. Make decisions on conflicts and emphasis based on the strategic insights
-6. Approve the strategic architecture
+6. Approve the analytical approach and key decisions

 ## For Stage 2 (Synthesis):
 1. Paste this entire Stage 2 prompt